Maggie’s tips for boosting your brain

 Beautiful Oxygen – O2

 Oxygen is carried via the blood stream to the whole body.
 In order to perform at an optimum level the brain needs to convert glucose into fuel and it needs oxygen to do this.
-The brain uses 20-30% of every breath you take!
+The brain uses around 50% of the oxygen in every breath you take!
 The more oxygen in your blood supply, the better your brain will function.
 Pausing to breathe deeply and often will help keep your oxygen levels up.
 See how slowly you can breathe in deeply – count slowly as you breathe in.
 Then release the breath slowly.
 The more stress we feel the less we tend to breathe.

 Exercise